KinsTran/a3-software-design/README.md

-# a3-software-design
+# Charting library
-Assignment for Info 474:  Designing a reusable D3 charting library
+An API for creating charts.